How To Read Music Notesand Not sound Boring

 VISUAL, AURAL & MOTOR SKILLS COMBINE.

 That’s the right way.
-The most effective and powerful way to learn to read music notes.
+It’s the most natural and powerful way to learn to read music notes.

 Start Correctly and Get It Right the First Time

 Dad was my first music teacher.

 Lucky for me, right?